Split blue image, woman with tablet, man at laptop, words Ask the Experts

 Inside Track to College, Inc.

 Start with you!
 Exploring your learning style and what environment will optimize your learning is important.
-Then visiting colleges to “feel” the campus and observe the types of students who attend are important steps to take as a foundation to developing the college list.
-Start as early as middle school to visit local campuses and attend their information sessions to hone your ability to evaluate which colleges are best for you.
+Then visit colleges to “feel” the campus and observe the types of students who attend; these are important steps to take as a foundation for developing the college list.
+You can start as early as middle school to visit local campuses and attend their information sessions to hone your ability to evaluate which colleges are best for you.

-For more expert advice, explore our Ask the Experts section!
+For more advice from higher education professionals who know their stuff, explore our Ask the Experts section!

 Like what you’re reading?